Adewhales/Dart-flutter-Final-Project/README.md

 •  Ensure item name is selected from item_catalog using Autocomplete
 •  Prompt user to enter a new item name if it doesn't exist
 •  Automatically add new items to item_catalog with selected unit
-•  Prevent submission if unit is missing for new items
+•  Prevent submission if the unit is missing for new items

-Out bound Stock
+Outbound Stock
 •	Item names are selected from the Hive box item_catalog instead of free text
 •	Dropdown is used for item selection to ensure consistency and prevent typos
 •	Form validation remains intact